 I am a bit obsessive about packing and create multiple lists for everyone in my family – beach gear, bed time, toiletries, clothes for cold weather/hot weather etc.

 So after sailing on all 4 ships, I have a better idea of what to bring and what to leave at home.

 1. Water Bottles

-If you are travelling with young children pack their water bottles.
+If you are traveling with young children, pack their water bottles.

 There aren’t any lids at the beverage stations so to avoid accidents, use your children’s water bottles instead of the paper cups.

 We love Contigo Autoseal Trekker Kids Water Bottle because of their spill-resistant design.
 They’re very easy to use and perfect for toddlers and preschoolers.